Microsoft Education: Share OneDrive Files In Canvas

 Frequently Asked Questions

 Students are getting errors viewing content.
-What should I do?Try these steps:
+What should I do?

 - Have students clear their browser cache and history.

-- Use Google Chrome or Microsoft Edge.
-Safari and Firefox may block embedded content.
+- Use Google Chrome or Microsoft Edge — Safari and Firefox may block embedded content.

 - Use Link instead of Embed for better compatibility.

-How do I update a file already shared to Canvas?Since files are copied to Canvas, changes to the original will not apply.
-To update a file:
+How do I update a file already shared to Canvas?Because files are copied to Canvas, changes to the original OneDrive file will not apply.
+To update shared content, either edit the file directly in Canvas or delete it and insert a new version.

 What's the difference between Link and Embed?